 To accept credit cards from customers, you will need to set up an individual merchant account.
 It requires a gateway that usually has other monthly fees.
 You must also learn how to install a shopping cart on your hosting account.
 Because of this, PayPal is the easiest and most recommended way to begin building an e-commerce website.

 Next, you will have to decide on page names for your e-commerce site.
 Because this site is more than likely going to have multiple and various products, the pages of the sites might want to be named by category.
 After differentiating between your product links, you will need to add a page about your e-commerce website, a contact page so your customers can communicate with you, and a home page for your website.
 You want to make your site as navigation-friendly as possible.
 It’s a good idea to have a few friends or paid associates test out your site before inviting actual customers to your site.

 To promote your website, begin adding it to search engines, directories, guest books, and spam-free free-for-all (FFA) pages.
 Another simple way to help get your site’s name out there is by leaving your URL wherever you post on the internet.
 It allows web surfers to locate your website much quicker.
-Make sure to join niche communities that have forums and become active, helpful member.
+Make sure to join niche communities that have forums and become an active, helpful member.
 If you are sincere and provide useful information for the other members, they are more likely to click on your website’s link.